 - Your breeder should be available to you to answer any questions you may have throughout your dogue’s entire lifetime.

 - If the breeder appears to be hiding anything, keep looking for a different breeder.
-Dishonesty can be extremely costly in this breed
+Dishonesty can be extremely costly in this breed.
+Ask lots of questions!!

 - If you are not looking specifically for a puppy, look into adopting an adult.
 Some breeders re-home their adults. there are also Dogue de Bordeaux Rescues.
 They have wonderful dogs in their programs who are looking for a second chance at love, something every DDB deserves.

 A DDB puppy is irresistibly adorable.
 Many new puppy owners will let their puppy “just be a puppy” without any obedience training.
 Many cutsie things they may do as a puppy would be scary (read “liability”) if an adult was to do the same thing.
 It is easier to train them when they are young and stubborn than when they are over 100 pounds and still stubborn – and thinking they are in charge of you!

 The decision to bring a Dogue de Bordeaux into your family is not to be taken lightly.
 You are choosing to bring this dog into your family for the next eight or more years; unlike an automobile, you cannot trade in your DDB for a younger newer model.
 As a companion to your whole family, your Dogue de Bordeaux will reflect the love and affection you show him.
 He will represent both a financial and emotional investment; therefore, choose him carefully.
 Know as much as possible about the breed and the breeder before you buy.
 Deal only with a reputable breeder!!